hyosung11/Launch-School/Courses/journal.md

 ## 20220524 화요일

 09:28 It's been many days since I last studied.
 I'm reviewing the exam questions and realizing more about what I can do to further my understanding.

+11:36 Chatted with Alex today via Zoom and got a message from Michael.
+I'm still reviewing the assessment and updating my study guide.